Skip to content

 MeasureTime frameDescription

-Rate of patients with successful completion of an 8-week trimodal prehabilitation program8 weeksThe success of prehabilitation is defined by the achievement of the following three criteria: 1.
-Completion of at least 75% of the planned APA sessions: 6 of 8 sessions with an APA professional and 12 of 16 sessions in autonomy with remote APA supervision and 2.
+The rate of eligible patients with successful completion of the 8-week trimodal prehabilitation program8 weeksThe success of prehabilitation is defined by the achievement of the following three criteria: 1.
+At least 75% of the (minimum) planned APA sessions, 6 of 8 sessions with an APA professional and 12 of 16 sessions in autonomy with remote APA supervision (note: the total number of APA sessions can be adapted according to the physical activity level of the patient, with a minimum of 8 supervised sessions and 16 autonomy sessions) and 2.
 Completion of at least 75% of the nutritional evaluations: 6 of 8 planned evaluations and 3.
-Psychological or psychiatric visit before the surgery in function of practice center /resources if a psychological need is shown by Hospital Anxiety and Depression Scale
+Psychological or psychiatric visit before the surgery in function of practice center /resources if a psychological need is shown by Hospital Anxiety and Depression Scale (HADS).

 Secondary